skothdiwala/devopsm/Use-Cases-Updated2.md

 **Main Success Scenario:**

-The user logs into the Population Information System.
+ - The user logs into the Population Information System.

-The user navigates to the Reports section.
+ - The user navigates to the Reports section.

-The user selects “Country Report.”
+ - The user selects “Country Report.”

-The system constructs an SQL query to retrieve country details.
+ - The system constructs an SQL query to retrieve country details.

-**The system executes the query and retrieves the following for each country:**
+ - The system executes the query and retrieves the following for each country: Name, continent, region, population, capital.

-Code (country code)

-Name (country name)

-Continent

-Region

-Population

-Capital (city name of the capital)

-The results are displayed in a table or report format.
+ - The results are displayed in a table or report format.

-The user may export the report to CSV, Excel, or PDF.
+ - The user may export the report to CSV, Excel, or PDF.

-The system logs the query and report generation event for auditing purposes.
+ - The system logs the query and report generation event for auditing purposes.

 ---